Case studies

 We often work in highly technical spaces.
 For example, we work with a large telecom client, doing things like advanced machine learning for 5G wireless signal propagation modeling, building visualizations of complex telecom networks, or helping them to create a better experience for their workers.

 A little background on one project for this client related to design automation.
-About five years ago we helped develop an internal domain-driven design system that subsumed numerous disparate user interfaces that company network engineers engaged with on a daily basis.
+About five years ago we helped develop an internal domain-driven design system that subsumed numerous disparate user interfaces that company network engineers engaged with daily.
 This solved a lot of pain points in the organization, alleviating swivel-chairing and creating a more usable, intuitive and guided system.

 Five years into this journey, and the entire application network IT portfolio has been standardized to this Design System.
 We continue to support by providing customer research services, design governance across the application portfolio, and managing the design system.
 In many cases, we guide the implementation of the design system when an application is being redesigned or developed, and that involves front-end development.
 So, that’s where Anima comes in—helping us maintain a well-structured tokenized system and going from design to code.